 We assess the realizability of intangible assets whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 If an impairment review is triggered, we evaluate the carrying value of intangible assets based on estimated undiscounted future cash flows over the remaining useful life of the primary asset of the asset group and compare that value to the carrying value of the asset group.
 The cash flows that are used contain our best estimates, using appropriate and customary assumptions and projections at the time.
 If the net carrying value of an intangible asset exceeds the related estimated undiscounted future cash flows, an impairment to write the intangible asset to its fair value would be reported as a non-cash charge to earnings.
 If necessary, we would calculate the fair value of an intangible asset using the present value of the estimated future cash flows to be generated by the intangible asset and applying a risk-adjusted discount rate.
-No material impairments of intangible assets were identified during the years ended December 31, 2014, 2013 and 2012.
+Intangible assets impairments during the years ended December 31, 2015, 2014 and 2013 were not material.